lk16/dots/README.md

 ```

 ### TODO
+- [ ] docker
+    - [ ] update docs to reflect docker usage
+    - [ ] use environment variables to configure frontend and bot

 - [ ] web front end
     - [ ] use css ids instead of class where appropriate
     - [ ] fix bug: last few moves don't show analysis in browser